 Reconsider travel to Uganda due to crime, terrorism, and anti-LGBTQI+ legislation.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Country summary: There remains a threat of terrorist attacks in Uganda and throughout the region.
 Terrorist attacks occurred in several villages in western Uganda in December 2022 and there were multiple bombings in and around Kampala in 2021.
 While the attacks did not appear to target foreign nationals, anyone can be a victim.
 U.S. citizens should remain alert and avoid large public gatherings.

-Violent crime, such as armed robbery, home invasion, and sexual assault, is common, especially in larger cities including Kampala and Entebbe.
-Local police lack the resources to respond effectively to serious crime.
+Violent crime, such as armed robbery, home invasion, and sexual assault, presents a serious threat to those visiting and residing in Uganda and can occur at any time, especially in larger cities, including Kampala and Entebbe, in the Karamoja region, and along Uganda’s western and northern borders.
+Local police may lack appropriate resources to respond effectively to serious crime in most areas.

 If you decide to travel to Uganda: